Skip to Content

 It was so cute how the other Gentoo penguins were hanging out around him as if they were admiring him!
 King penguins have bright yellow and orange coloring and are similar in color and size to Emperor penguins.

 After walking with the penguins, you take the boat back to the mainland and switch with the other group.
 While waiting, you can visit Museo Acatushun.
-It’s a small museum but has some interesting exhibits about the local species, marine mammals, and native bird species.
+It’s a small museum with some interesting exhibits about the local species, marine mammals, and native bird species.

 Beagle Channel Navigation